Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Supplementary Material

 \subsubsection{Data Augmentation}

-For the data augmentation experiments we use a bidirectional LSTM with input size 300 and hidden size 256.
-We set dropout to 0.8.
+For the data augmentation experiments we use a bidirectional LSTM with input size 300 and hidden size 256 [64, 128, 256, 512].
+The input size is given by the 300 dimensional pre-trained GloVe embeddings \cite{pennington2014glove}.
+We set dropout to 0.8 [0.5, 0.6, 0.7, 0.8].
 For the training we use early stopping, specifically we stop the training process after 8 epochs without improving the validation loss.

+Tables \ref{tab:yelp-table} and \ref{tab:imdb-table} show the detailed results for the data augmentation experiments on IMDB and YELP, respectively.
+The standard deviation of all results over 5 random seeds was always \textless 0.025.

+Table \ref{tab:val} shows the corresponding performance on the validation set for the results on the test set presented in Table \ref{tab:dataug-best}.